-Your ratio of debt to income is a formula lenders use to calculate how much of your income can be used for your monthly mortgage payment after you have met your other monthly debt payments.
+Your debt to income ratio is a tool lenders use to calculate how much money is available for a monthly home loan payment after all your other recurring debts have been fulfilled.

-The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes payments on credit cards, car loans, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our superb Loan Pre-Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Remember these ratios are just guidelines.
+We'd be happy to pre-qualify you to help you figure out how large a mortgage you can afford.

 At Forum Mortgage Bancorp, we answer questions about qualifying all the time.
 Give us a call at (773) 774-9040 Ext 121.